The Warriors have already won free agency ... Lakers strike out on Paul George, Rockets lose Ariza

 Seriously, Ariza was the perfect player in that Houston system -- a spot-up shooter to make defenses pay for collapsing down on Paul and Harden, and a versatile defender who can guard multiple positions and at least makes things difficult on a guy like Kevin Durant.
 That's where this really hurts the Rockets -- specifically against the Warriors, who have to be defended a certain way.
 The Rockets might be fine, more or less, without Ariza through the regular season.
 But they don't care about the regular season.
 The only thing they care about is beating the Warriors.
 And their chances of doing that just got a lot slimmer without Ariza.

-I'm sure more news will come out on how the Rockets let Ariza get away, but whatever it was, it wasn't smart.
+I'm sure more news will come out on how the Rockets let Ariza get away, but whatever it was (likely money, plain and simple), it wasn't smart.
 The Suns gave him only a one-year deal, for crying out loud.
 It's not like they threw $60 million at him.
 They gave him $15 million.
 Maybe that's a bit more than Houston felt he was worth, but you're seriously going to balk over a few million bucks when you're already spending a small country's GDP on your roster?

-The Thunder, need you be reminded, just signed up for the biggest tax bill in history to bring back a team that lost in the first round.
-You can't waste a couple million bucks to bring back the team that was potentially one Chris Paul pulled hamstring from winning a title?
-Didn't Daryl Morey say Houston was "obsessed" with beating Golden State?
+Bear in mind, Houston just gave Chris Paul four years, $160 million, and being that there's a real chance that contract looks pretty heavy on the back end when Paul is north of 35 years old, don't you have an obligation to make sure you absolutely maximize the front end?
+For his part, couldn't Paul have taken a discount as Durant did for Golden State to keep a title-contending team together?
+Either way, didn't Daryl Morey say Houston was "obsessed" with beating Golden State?
 Apparently not that obsessed.

 So, to recap: The Warriors got Kevin Durant back on a discount; the Lakers, who were supposed to be building a superteam to knock off the Warriors, struck out on Paul George; and the Rockets, the only team that was even remotely close to competing with the Warriors last year as currently constructed, got worse.